therazor113/Mood-Next/README.md

 ```
 npm run dev
 ```
-requires a PostgreSQL Database to work as intended</br>
+Requires a PostgreSQL Database to work as intended</br>

 http://localhost:3000